JereKuusela/valheim-infinity_hammer/publish/README.md

 Blacklist can be used to avoid destroying critical objects like locations.
 For example `hammer_config remove_blacklist LocationProxy`.

 # Changelog

+- v1.15
+	- Adds a new command `hammer_save` to create blueprints with data.

 - v1.14
 	- Adds support for PlanBuild snappoints.